Oregon State University Army ROTC

-Oregon State University Army ROTC is an ROTC Battalion assigned to Oregon State University in Corvallis, Oregon.
-Its mission is to train Cadets in basic military leadership and commission them as 2nd Lieutenants upon the completion of a bachelor's degree.
-Founded in 1873, the ROTC Battalion has continued to serve the nation and US Army Cadet Command and was given the nickname, "The West Point of the West" after it produced more commissioned officers than any other ROTC Battalion in the USA during World War II.
+Oregon State University Army ROTC is an ROTC Battalion assigned to Oregon State University (OSU) in Corvallis, Oregon.
+Its mission is to train cadets in basic military leadership and prepare them for a career as an officer in the U.S. Army.
+At graduation, after completing both the program and a degree, cadets are then commissioned as 2nd Lieutenants.
+Founded in 1873, the ROTC Battalion has continued to serve the nation and U.S. Army Cadet Command.
+During World War II, the OSU ROTC produced more commissioned officers than any other non-military academy in the U.S., earning it the nickname "The West Point of the West".

 Pre-Civil War

 Prior to the American Civil War, the small number of officers the Army needed was provided by the United States Military Academy at West Point, New York and a few other colleges, such as Norwich University.
 With the expansion of the Army to unprecedented size for the Civil War, the need for trained officers quickly exceeded the number available.
 As a result, Congress passed the Land Grant Act of 1862, which specified that courses in military tactics should be offered at colleges established as a result of the Act.
 Corvallis College (now Oregon State University) was founded in 1858 as an academy supported by the Methodist Church.